lifey/openjdk-proposals/ergonomics_profiles/readme.md

 A study in 2023 by New Relic, an APM vendor with access to millions of JVMs in production, identified that more than 70% of their customers' JVMs were running inside environments with resources dedicated to the JVM (i.e., in containers).
 Many of these JVMs with dedicated resources were running without explicit JVM tuning flags.
 Therefore the JVM was running with default ergonomics traditionally aimed at shared environments.
 Under this condition, the JVM does not utilize most of the memory available, and the workload wastes resources.
 Users then tend to resort to horizontal scaling to address performance issues before addressing resource planning for the JVM (and its tuning).
 This premature move to horizontal scaling, in turn, leads to more resource waste, both in terms of computing resources and engineering resources with hours spent in monitoring, configuring, and operationalizing the deployments, followed by manual tuning).

 With an increase, by default, of resource consumption in environments with dedicated resources for the JVM process, the JVM has more opportunities to improve throughput and latency, or at the least, meet the resource consumption (footprint) expected by the user.
+On the other hand allocating too much resources to the JVM can be dangerous.
+Allocating too many CPU threads to GC can hur performance and even more dangerous breaching the container memory limit will cause the OOMKiller to kick in and brutally kill the JVM process.

 Currently, the default ergonomics of the HotSpot JVM are: